 Not only are dresses a one-piece outfit, but if layered and accessorized strategically, they can take you in between seasons and accommodate changes in weather.
 One dress, many ways!

+If the sun is shining, the dress looks great on its own, but if the weather drops slightly, it’s a good idea to layer the dress with a basic tee to keep you warm.
 In winter, you can wear dresses with knit tights or leggings, tall boots, a scarf, a sweater and/or a coat.

 Tights are one of the most underused accessories to maximize a travel wardrobe.
 In Europe, it’s very popular to wear them with dresses in cooler climates.